 Mr Norman Franks celebrated his 100th birthday with family and friends at Manchester Reform Synagogue, being called to the Torah and enjoying a special Kiddush on the 28th July 2018.
 Norman came from an Orthodox family.
 His father was born in Stocks St, Manchester and worked as a joiner, before relocating to Sunderland where Norman was born.
 The family came back to Hightown, Manchester when Norman was four years old.
 Norman went to school at North Manchester Grammar.
 Times were hard and he left school early and had various sundry jobs until he joined the army.
 During WWII, he served in Egypt, Iraq and Iran as a Staff Sergeant.

-His wit and humour are still every bit as sharp as they were.
-His expressions are still in use: the announcements for the week he called verbals, the list of Aliyot and Mitzvah’s runners and riders, and when civic dignitaries come to a service they’re the chain gang.
+His wit and humour will always be remembered fondly.
+His expressions are still in use: the announcements for the week he called verbals, the list of Aliyot and Mitzvah’s runners and riders, and when civic dignitaries come to a service they’re The chain gang.
 There were also Norman’s amusing monologues, in which his theatrical background showed through, as well as a raconteur extraordinaire.
 He was a founder member of the Northern Jewish Theatre Group formed in 1948.

-A shul community thrives to the extent that there are good relationships between its members.
-And in every community, there are key personalities who stimulate these good relationships – Norman is exemplary in this regard.
-We wish him well bis hundert und zwanzig.
+A Shul community thrives to the extent that there are good relationships between its members.
+And in every community, there are key personalities who stimulate these good relationships – Norman was exemplary in this regard.
+Norman died at the age of 101 on the 2nd January 2020.
+May his memory be for a blessing.